pivotal/docs-tap/scst-store/logs.md

 For log entries that display the raw SQL queries, the name is `MetadataStore/gorm`.

 #### Key/Value pairs
 Key/value pairs compose the rest of the log output.
-The tables below list each key and the meaning of their value.
+The tables in the following sections list each key and the meaning of their values.

 ##### Common to all logs
 The following key/value pairs are common for all logs.